cruncha-cruncha/zork1-compiler/LANG.md

 <ADD NUM NUM NUM>      ;"as many NUMS as you want"
 <SUBTRACT NUM NUM>     ;"exactly two NUMS"
 <MULTIPLY NUM NUM NUM> ;"as many NUMS as you want"
-<DIVIDE NUM NUM>       ;"exactly two NUMS"
+<DIVIDE NUM NUM>       ;"exactly two NUMS, takes the floor"

 ;"conditionals, all return a BOOL"
 <IS-DES NUM NUM NUM>      ;"any number of NUMs, returns true if they're all in descending order (3,2,1), otherwise false"
 <IS-ASC NUM NUM NUM>      ;"any number of NUMs, returns true if they're all in ascending order (1,2,3), otherwise false"
-<IS-EQUAL INST INST INST> ;"any number of args (regardless of type), returns true if all the same instance"
+<IS-EQUAL INST INST INST> ;"any number of args (regardless of type), returns true if all the same object type (doesn't care about instance, unlike IS-IN)"
-<IS-EQUAL INST INST OBJ>  ;"if one or more OBJ and one or more INST, returns true if all INSTs are copies of OBJ, and all OBJs are the same"
+<IS-EQUAL OBJ INST INST>  ;"returns true if all the same object type (all are / are copies of the same object)"
 <IS-EQUAL OBJ OBJ>        ;"returns true if all the same OBJ"
 <IS-EQUAL NUM NUM>        ;"returns true if all the same number"
 <IS-EQUAL TEXT TEXT>      ;"returns true if all the same text"
 ;"mixing and matching types in IS-EQUAL will just return false"
-<IS-IN IRP IRP/OBJ>       ;"IRP is in IRP, or an instance of OBJ is in IRP, not nested. returns true if IRP == IRP"
+<IS-IN IRP IRP/OBJ>       ;"IRP is in IRP, or an instance of OBJ is in IRP, not nested. returns true if IRP == IRP."
 <IS-IN IRP IRP/OBJ N>     ;"same as above, but allow nesting. returns false if IRP == IRP"

 ;"logic, all return a BOOL"